VerenVillegas/CS2-Lineup-Files/README.md

 </div>

 # How to load up custom practice maps
+1. Download the required files.
+You can either:
-1. Download the repository as a .zip file.
+   - Download the entire repository as a zip file.
+   - Download the desired CFG files.
 2. Extract the contents.
 3. Place the desired CFG files into your CS2 game files.
 4. Open CS2.